Vignesh942/Real-time-Gmail-Phishing-Detector-using-LLM-Ollama-Mistral-and-Gmail-API-OAuth2-/README.md

 ---
 ## Tech Stack
--Python 3.10+
+- Python 3.10+
--Ollama (running Mistral or Dolphin-Mistral model) -Google Gmail API (OAuth 2.0)
+- Ollama (running Mistral or Dolphin-Mistral model)
+- Google Gmail API (OAuth 2.0)
--Pandas for structured logging
+- Pandas for structured logging
--Regex-based heuristic engine
+- Regex-based heuristic engine

+## How It Works
+- Authenticate to Gmail via OAuth2.
+- Fetch the latest unread message from the Primary tab.
+- Parse subject, sender, and email body.
+- Analyze using a heuristic model (keywords, URLs, urgency).
+- Send summary to Ollama’s local Mistral model for AI classification.
+- Combine results → final label: 🟢 Safe or 🔴 Phishing.
+- Mark email as processed and log results into gmail_phish_log.csv.

+---